-Option 3: Pay Yourself In The Most Tax Efficient Way
+Option 3: Pay Yourself in The Most Tax Efficient Way

 Should You Pay Yourself At All?

 This is a question that many new business owners ask themselves, especially in the first few months of trading when it is likely that the business will be running at a loss.
-Not paying yourself at all may seem like you are doing the best thing for your business, however bear in mind that not including your salary in the business accounts may skew these if you are looking for future investment.
+Not paying yourself at all may seem like you are doing the best thing for your business, however bear in mind that not including your salary in the accounts may skew these if you are looking for future investment.

 How Can You Pay Yourself In The Most Tax Efficient Way?

 There are a number of options for paying yourself a salary from your business, but some are significantly more tax efficient than others.

 Paying Yourself A Salary